oddnetworks/example-single-process/README.md

 ## Example Data

-By default we use the `nasa` seed function provided by the [@oddnetworks/oddworks-example-data](https://www.npmjs.com/package/@oddnetworks/oddworks-example-data) package.
+By default we use the `nasa()` seed function provided by the [@oddnetworks/oddworks-example-data](https://www.npmjs.com/package/@oddnetworks/oddworks-example-data) package.

-__You do not need to override example data, but if you want to:__
+### If you want to override the NASA Example Data

 The configuration file relies on example data and a seed script to get running.
-For examples of how to set this up yourself, and override the seed script using the `DATA_DIR` environment variable, please check out the [oddworks-example-data](https://github.com/oddnetworks/oddworks-example-data) repo.
+For examples of how to set this up yourself, and override the seed script using the `SEED_SCRIPT` environment variable, please check out the [oddworks-example-data](https://github.com/oddnetworks/oddworks-example-data) repo.

-You can clone the `oddworks-example-data` repo, or if you want to start working with the seed script within this project you can use the [oddworks-cli](https://www.npmjs.com/package/@oddnetworks/oddworks-cli) and run:
+You can clone the `oddworks-example-data` repo, or check out `seed.js.example` to get an idea of how a script might work.

-		$ oddworks fetch-data